As is wont to happen anywhere in the world, things weren’t perfect during my time in Colombia.

-On multiple occasions I asked the homeowner for assistance and/or explanation, to little avail.
+On multiple occasions I asked the homeowner for assistance and/or an explanation, to little avail.
 Unless you’re in a newer building or hotel, the water temperature will be cold.

 And by cold, I mean freezing.
 I couldn’t spend more than ten seconds under the water, just enough time to rinse the soap off my body before shivering and stumbling my way to the comforts of a towel.